SLHS-Robotics/Programming-Resources/Mecanum-Wheels,-Movement,-and-Optimization.md

 # Mecanum Wheels and Movement

-Mecanum wheels are specially designed wheels that allow us to move omnidirectionally, or in all direct ions, without the need for a steering system by apparently exerting a diagonal force.
+Mecanum wheels are specially designed wheels that allow us to move omnidirectionally, or in all directions, without the need for a steering system by apparently exerting a diagonal force.

-The following diagram illustrates one potential arrangement of four mecanum wheels on a robot that wil l be used as the basis for the rest of these notes:
+The following diagram illustrates one potential arrangement of four mecanum wheels on a robot that will be used as the basis for the rest of these notes:

 ![SVG image showing the forces involved with mecanum wheels](./images/Mecanum-Diagram-1.svg)

-Looking at the simplified diagram, force A is angled at 45 degrees, and force B is angled at -45 degre es.
-This means that their individual components are equal to each other in magnitude (remember $`\sin(4 5)=\frac{\sqrt{2}}{2}`$ and $`\cos(45)=\frac{\sqrt{2}}{2}`$ so $`\sin(45)=\cos(45)`$).
+Looking at the simplified diagram, force A is angled at 45 degrees, and force B is angled at -45 degrees.
+This means that their individual components are equal to each other in magnitude (remember $`\sin(4
+5)=\frac{\sqrt{2}}{2}`$ and $`\cos(45)=\frac{\sqrt{2}}{2}`$ so $`\sin(45)=\cos(45)`$).
 This will come up in a moment.

 Anyways, how do we program the wheels and their motor inputs for omnidirectional movement?

 Let’s approach this from a mathematical, physical perspective first.
-(This is a useful approach in pro gramming!)
+(This is a useful approach in programming!)

-The first constraint is that for a given power P we do not want the total magnitude of A and B to exce ed P, rather we want them to equal P. In more mathematical terms:
+The first constraint is that for a given power P we do not want the total magnitude of A and B to exceed P, rather we want them to equal P. In more mathematical terms:

 $`||\vec{A}||+||\vec{B}||=P`$, ($`||\vec{x}||`$ means to take the *magnitude* of $`x`$)